tian2992/belvo-python/docs/resources.md

 will need to send it in **ALL** subsequent requests.

 Belvo API doesn't store passwords in plain text, neither does store custom secrets.
 Keep your custom `encryption_key` safe.
-Don't loose it.
+Don't lose it.

 ### Deleting links
 A `Link` is persisted into our database when you register it, if you want you can